-The Washington Clean Energy Transformation Act (CETA), among other things, imposes deadlines by which each electric utility must eliminate from its electricity rates in Washington the costs and benefits associated with coal-fired resources, such as Colstrip.
-The practical impact of CETA is that electricity from such resources, including Colstrip, may no longer be delivered to Washington retail customers after 2025.

-The co-owners of Colstrip Units 3 and 4 have differing needs for the generating capacity of these units.
-Accordingly, certain business disagreements have arisen among the co-owners, including, disagreements as to the requirements for shutting down these units.
-These business disagreements, in turn, have led to disagreements as to the interpretation of the O&O Agreement, including, but not limited to, whether a 55 percent vote of the Owner's Committee is sufficient or whether unanimous consent of the owners is required to either remove a Colstrip unit from service or make a determination that the project can no longer be operated consistent with prudent utility practice or the requirements of governmental agencies having jurisdiction.
-NorthWestern has initiated arbitration pursuant to the O&O Agreement to resolve these business disagreements, and two actions have been initiated to compel arbitration of those disputes: one by Talen in the Montana Thirteenth Judicial District Court for Yellowstone County, and one by the Western Co-Owners, which is pending in Montana Federal District Court.
-Both the arbitration and these legal proceedings remain pending.
+The Washington Clean Energy Transformation Act (CETA) imposes deadlines by which coal-fired resources, such as Colstrip, must be excluded from the rate base of Washington utilities and by which electricity from such resources may no longer be delivered to Washington retail customers.
+The co-owners of Colstrip have differing needs for the generating capacity of these units.
+Accordingly, business disagreements have arisen among the co-owners, including, but not limited to, disagreements as to the shut-down date or dates of these units.
+These business disagreements, in turn, have led to disagreements as to the interpretation of the O&O Agreement, including, but not limited to, what percentage voting requirement under the O&O Agreement (55 percent vs. 100 percent) is needed to remove one or more of the Colstrip units from service or to make a determination that the project can no longer be operated consistent with prudent utility practice or the requirements of governmental agencies having jurisdiction.
+These disagreements are the subject of pending litigation in Montana Federal District Court in which the Western Co-Owners are plaintiffs and NorthWestern and Talen are defendants, as well as in the Montana District for Yellowstone County, in which Talen is the plaintiff and the Western Co-Owners and NorthWestern are defendants.